-Variance in the atmospheric O3 signal was estimated by calculating the autocovariance of the signal during a 27-minute flux averaging period (Fig. S11).
+Variance in the atmospheric O_3 signal was estimated by calculating the autocovariance of the signal during a 27 min flux averaging period (Fig. S11).
 Uncorrelated white noise only contributes to the first point in the autocovariance spectrum, while autocovariance at longer time shifts represents real atmospheric variance or correlated instrument drift (Blomquist et al., 2010; Langford et al., 2015).
-For the analysed period, white noise is typically 45 to 65% of the total variance and atmospheric variance is 35 to 55%.
-This corresponds to a standard deviation from white noise σ{O3, noise} of 0.4 ppbv.
+For the analyzed period, white noise is typically 45 % to 65 % of the total variance and atmospheric variance is 35 % to 55 %.
+This corresponds to a standard deviation from white noise $\sigma{O_3,noise}$ of 0.4 ppbv.

-The error in each flux averaging period (LOD{σ}) can be determined by taking the standard deviation of the cross-covariance between vertical wind speed and mass spectrometer signal at lag times significantly longer than the calculated true lag time (Spirig et al., 2005; Wienhold et al., 1995).
-The random flux error is determined using lag windows of -150 to -180 and 150 to 180 s, which are significantly larger than the true lag time from sensor separation of 0.9 s as shown in Figure S12.
-The selection of the -150 to -180 and 150 to 180 s lag windows is somewhat arbitrary and may still capture organized atmospheric structure that persists over long time periods.
-We also calculate the root mean squared deviation (LOD{RMSE}) of the cross-covariance over the same lag windows as proposed by Langford et al., (2015), which captures the variance in the cross-covariance in those regions but also accounts for long term offsets from zero in the cross-covariance.
-The resulting error from the LOD{σ} and LOD{RMSE} methods showed good correlation (Fig S13), with periods where the LOD{RMSE} error is larger.
-We apply the RMSE method for our reported flux error determination.
-The final deposition velocity limit of detection was determined for each 27-minute flux averaging period by multiplying the LOD{RMSE} error by 1.96 to give the flux limit-of-detection at the 95% confidence level.
+The error in each flux averaging period (LOD{σ}) can be determined by taking the standard deviation of the crosscovariance between the vertical wind speed and mass spectrometer signal at lag times significantly longer than the calculated true lag time (Spirig et al., 2005; Wienhold et al., 1995).
+The random flux error is determined using lag windows of -150 to -180 and 150 to 180 s, which are significantly larger than the true lag time from sensor separation of 0.9 s as shown in Fig. S12.
+The selection of the -150 to -180and 150 to 180s lag windows is somewhat arbitrary and may still capture organized atmospheric structure that persists over long time periods.
+We also calculate the root-meansquare deviation (LOD{RMSE}) of the cross-covariance over the same lag windows as proposed by Langford et al. (2015), which captures the variance in the cross-covariance in those regions but also accounts for long-term offsets from zero in the cross-covariance.
+The resulting error from the LOD{σ} and LOD{RMSE} methods showed good correlation (Fig. S13), with periods where the LOD{RMSE} error is larger.
+We apply the RMSE method to our reported flux error determination.
+The final deposition velocity limit of detection was determined for each 27 min flux averaging period by multiplying the LOD{RMSE} error by 1.96 to give the flux limit of detection at the 95 % confidence level.
 The flux error was then divided by the mean O3 concentration for that averaging period to convert from flux to deposition velocity units.
-The campaign ensemble flux LOD{RMSE} was 0.0042 cm s-1, calculated using Eq.
-8 following Langford et al.,(2015).
-A total of 62 out of 157 (39%) flux periods had deposition velocities below the campaign ensemble LOD.
-These values are still included in the reported mean ν_d (O3).
+The campaign ensemble flux LOD{RMSE} was $0.0027 \,\mathrm{cm \, s^{-1}}$, calculated using Eq.
+(12) following Langford et al. (2015).
+A total of 59 out of 246 (24 %) flux periods had deposition velocities below the campaign ensemble LOD.
+These values are still included in the reported mean $v_d(O_3)$.

-$$\overline{\text{LOD}} = \frac{1}{N} \sum{i=1}^{N} \text{LOD}^2$$
+$$\overline{\text{LOD}} = \frac{1}{N} \sum{i=1}^{N} \text{LOD}^2$$ (12)